 Photos is the default app for importing photos and videos into a library stored on your Mac.
 But there is another app in your “Applications” folder of your Mac that most people overlook called Image Capture.
 Unlike Photos, Image Capture imports your photos and videos to the folder of your choice.
-This is a great option to use if your importing pictures to share or if your a WindowsOS user because Photos libraries cannot be opened in WindowsOS.
+This is a great option to use if your importing pictures to share or if you’re a WindowsOS user because Photos libraries cannot be opened in WindowsOS.

 How it Works

-First you will need to plug in your camera, smartphone, tablet, SD card, or any other photo or video storage device into you Mac. ①When you open Image Capture your photo storage device will be listed on the left menu under “Devices”.
+First, you will need to plug in your camera, smartphone, tablet, SD card, or any other photo or video storage device into your Mac. ①When you open Image Capture your photo storage device will be listed on the left menu under “Devices”.
 You will also notice that there is a “Shared” group in that same menu, this is where you will find shared storage options like network scanners which I will talk about later.

 - Devices: list of connected camera devices